HollyT85/QuizProject2/README.md

 I created the site using flex (researched via [W3](https://www.w3.org/)) to make it responsive on all screen sizes which; as you can see above, it is.
 I wanted the quiz area to be centralised vertically on any screen size to ensure a full covering of the background image.

-The colours have been chosen to match the background image colour; brown/orange and blue are complimentary colours on the colour wheel so I stuck to this theme as much as possible; the only deviations are the red/green for correct/incorrect answers.
+The colours have been chosen to match the background image colour; brown/orange and blue are complimentary colours on the colour wheel so I stuck to this theme as much as possible; the only deviations are the red/green for correct/incorrect answers which are widely recognised as showing right/wrong.

 Each new question updates the question number so users can see where they are in the quiz and there is a home page button should a user decide to leave to try a different level if they find it too easy/hard.

-Before I started designing my quiz, I did some market research on how people prefer their quizzes to be; initially the majority said they would prefer to only know their score at the end however, when I did this and sent this out to my test group, they had changed their mind and said they would prefer to know if they got a question right/wrong as they went along.
+Before I started designing my quiz, I created a research group to find out how people prefer their quizzes to be; initially the majority said they would prefer to only know their score at the end however, when I did this and sent this out to my test group, they had changed their mind and said they would prefer to know if they got a question right/wrong as they went along.
 They said they did not want to know which was the right answer as, if they were interested, they would go away and research themselves and thus use it as a tool to learn things independently.
 It was widely felt that by being told the answer, there was no learning involved that would stay in their head and, as such, I changed my design to suit these opinions.

 Initially, I also had a next button however, it was decided that it would be preferred to have the screen take you onto the next page by itself; again, I adjusted my code to accomadate this.
 I changed the time a number of times until 900ms was agreed to be about the right length.

 When it came to the results page, I had the score as a percentage however, the research group did not like this; they said they would prefer an actual number and, as such, I changed my design to also reflect this.

+In testing, it was also discovered the home pages were not working on the live site even though they were working on the development site; this was rectified and all buttons now work.

 <b><u>Home Page</u></b>

 ![homepage](assets/images/home.png)

-This is the first page a user encounters; it is simple and easy to use.
+This is the first page a user encounters; it is simple and easy to navigate and my test group liked how clear it was.
 I used Roman Numerals for the levels for added myth effect.<br>

 <b><u>Quiz Pages</u></b>